Looking for the best ways to grow productive vegetables and beautiful flowers organically? These Homemade Fertilizer Recipes will help you!

 Step 2: Fill the bucket with water but not up to the brim.
 Leave 3-5 inches of space to provide some stirring room.

 Step 3: Add an ounce of molasses to this mix.
-It will act as food for bacterias, which are beneficial for the soil.
+It will act as food for bacteria, which are beneficial for the soil.
 Check that molasses should be free from any sulfur content.

 Step 4: Mix all the ingredients using a spatula.
 Continue stirring till you obtain a uniform paste.